binhetech/CyHunspell/README.md

     sudo apt-get install libhunspell-1.6-0 libhunspell-dev

-This is a faster install than the built-in download and compile.
+This is a faster installsudo apt-get install libhunspell-1.6-0 libhunspell-dev than the built-in download and compile.

 Older versions of debian may only have 1.3.0 available, which you can install with